kasumaz/AdultOLgenesis/README.md

 Moreover, in-depth gene regulatory network analysis identified key stage-specific master regulators of the oligodendrocyte lineage and revealed new mechanisms by which signalling pathways interact with transcriptional networks to control lineage progression.
 This study was able to connect in a multilevel network 13 distinct phases of differentiation from NSCs to mature oligodendrocytes by including novel transcriptional mechanisms orchestrating the transition of stages.

-**Provided in this page are the data in the forms of scripts, network files, matrices, gene lists and a number of other formats generated for formulating the study separated into each of the folder as they appear in the manuscript.
-The current submitted study is currently undergoing revisions and further data are placed in this page that are not part of the manuscript as extra material.
-This page will be updated in due course in accordance with the final presentation of data in the manuscript.**
+**Provided in this page are the data in the forms of scripts, network files, matrices, gene lists and a number of other formats generated for formulating the study.
+These are separated into each of the folder as they appear in the manuscript.
+The current submitted study is undergoing revisions and further data are placed in this page that is not part of the manuscript as extra material.
+Updates to follow in due course in accordance with the final presentation of data in the manuscript.**

 ![NRR2 Fig](https://user-images.githubusercontent.com/31452870/79333262-837d6100-7f1e-11ea-95d0-886b54d61c62.jpg)